Posted by Drew Melendy on Jul 25, 2019 5:42:36 PM

 7. Customer Service Oriented

 Social media is one of the very first channels people use to contact a business about inquiries and concerns.
-Consumers expect brands to respond to messages in less than 4 hours.
-Therefore, a Social Media Coordinator must understand the urgency of answering customers in a swift and helpful manner.
+In addition, 85% of consumers on Facebook expect brands to respond in less than 6 hours.
+Social media coordinators must understand the urgency of answering customers in a swift and helpful manner.